clarinets/clarinets.github.io/pages/juniors.md

 **Favorite Color:** #169DB5

 **Interesting Fact(s):** I watch The Godfather every Christmas, as per the longstanding tradition in my household.
-I've also met a 2016 presidential candidate.
+I've also met a 2016 presidential candidate, Gary Johnson.

 **Future Plans:** I would like to work in the world of computer security.
 Specifically in defense of cyber terrorism.